radiantlogic-v8/documentation-new/documentation/password-filter-guide/01-password-filter-guide.md

 #### Excluded Branches

 To further condition the entries that are published, you can indicate a branch to exclude.
 In the Excluded Branches property, enter one or more suffixes associated with entries that should not be published in the message by the connector.
-To list many suffixes, separate the values with <space>##<space>.
+To list many suffixes, separate the values with `<space>##<space>`.
 For example, ou=dept1,ou=com ## ou=dept2,ou=com.
 If the changed entry DN contains a suffix that matches the excluded branches value, or is a change in the exact entry that is listed (e.g. ou=dep1,ou=com), this entry is not published by the connector.
 Otherwise, the entry is included.
 This can avoid publishing unwanted information.

+>[!note]
->**Note – if both included and excluded branches are used, an entry must satisfy the conditions defined in both settings to be included in the message.
+>If both included and excluded branches are used, an entry must satisfy the conditions defined in both settings to be included in the message.
 The included branches condition(s) is checked first.**

 #### Included Branches

 To further condition the entries that are published, you can indicate a branch to exclude.
 In the Excluded Branches property, enter one or more suffixes associated with entries that should not be published in the message by the connector.
 To list many suffixes, separate the values with <space>##<space>.
 For example, ou=dept1,ou=com ## ou=dept2,ou=com.
 If the changed entry DN contains a suffix that matches the excluded branches value, or is a change in the exact entry that is listed (e.g. ou=dep1,ou=com), this entry is not published by the connector.
 Otherwise, the entry is included.
 This can avoid publishing unwanted information.

+>[!note]
->**Note - if both included and excluded branches are used, an entry must satisfy the conditions defined in both settings to be included in the message.
-The included branches condition(s) is checked first.**
+>If both included and excluded branches are used, an entry must satisfy the conditions defined in both settings to be included in the message.
+The included branches condition(s) is checked first.

 ## Password Filter Component